nunocoracao/n9o.xyz/content/posts/202210-the-new-ai-hype/index.md

 While thinking about the impacts of using these technologies to _emulate_ people who are no longer among us, I came across [this article][29].
 So, not only there are some examples of people doing this with celebrities, there are companies like DeepBrain AI which actually already monetize such a service and can create a digital avatar of your lost loved ones.

-## Potential Pitfalls – Legal & Ethical
+## Potential Pitfalls

-As with all innovations that happen throughout our history as a species, there will always be problems and issues that need to be sorted out after a new invention comes along.
-In my opinion, the most relevant one in this case are the legal and ethical Implications of these new capabilities.
+Throughout our history as a species, there were always problems and issues that had to be sorted out after a new invention came along.

+### Legal & Ethical

+One group of such issues are the legal and ethical Implications of these new AI systems.
 For example, when generating an image using one of the text-to-images models in this article, who owns the final product?
 The person coming up with the prompt?
 The team that build the model?
 The team that build the training set?
 The artists which images were on that set?
 All of them?
 None of them?
 None of that is sorted out at this stage, and it is already a big concern.

 The major thing happening right now regarding this topic is around GitHub’s Copilot product.
 Copilot, is an AI that was trained using all code repositories available on GitHub to empower a developer to code faster by turning comments into code, for example.
 How would you feel, having your code being used to generate potentially millions for a private company without getting a dime for it?
 There’s more information [here][30] if you are interested.